Cargo Lashing and Securing Services in Vietnam

 • Steel structures

-• Steel pipes, plates and fabricated units
+• Steel pipes, plates, beams and fabricated units

 • Crated machinery